HumanCellAtlas/fusillade/Readme.md

 - Setup [AWS CLI](https://github.com/aws/aws-cli) with the correct profile, default region, and output format.
 - Local environment variables can be set in *environment.local* for convenience.
-If you use "source environment" and it will set environment variables from *environment.local* after *environment* varaibles have been set, if you choose to set them.
+If you use "source environment" and it will set environment variables from *environment.local* after *environment* variables have been set, if you choose to set them.
 If using multiple deployment with unique *environment.local* files, the *environment.local* file in the top directory of *fusillade* take precedence over *environment.local* in *fusillade/deployments/**
 - Populate `FUS_ADMIN_EMAILS` with a list of admins to assigned upon creating the fusillade deployment.
 This is only used when fusillade is first deployed to create the first users.
 Afterwards this variable has no effect.
-If more admins are required assign a user the admin role.
+If more admins are required, then assign a user the admin role.
 - Deployment specific environment variables can be set in `./deployment/${FUS_DEPLOYMENT_STAGE}/environment.local` per deployment for convenience.
-- **Optionally** Before deploying fusillade you can modify the [default policies and roles](../blob/master/policies) to suite your needs.
+- **Optionally** Before deploying fusillade you can modify the [default policies and roles](../blob/master/policies) to suit your needs.
 The `default_admin_role.json` is policy attached to the fusillade_admin role created during deployment.
 The `default_group_policy.json` is assigned to all new group when they are created.
 The `default_user_role.json` is the role assigned to the group `default_user` which is created during deployment.
 All of these policies and role can be modified after deployment using the fusillade API.